ncbi/robotframework-pageobjects/demo/README.md

 How to run the demos
 --------------------

-Install this package:

-# Create a virtual environment
+1. Create a virtual environment
-# pip install .
+2. pip install .

-Run the Robot demo:
+3. activate the virtual environment
-$ pybot -vbaseurl:http://www.google.com test_google.robot
+4. $ pybot -vbaseurl:http://www.google.com test_google.robot

-to run in Firefox:
+To run in Firefox:
 $ pybot -vbrowser:firefox -vbaseurl:http://www.google.com test_google.robot

 To run the Python unittest example: